 Following an ambitious Digital India plan aimed at fostering digital inclusion and transformation, India banned zero rating practices in 2016 on the ground of net neutrality to avoid what is perceived to be a disguised form of digital colonialism (Mukerjee, 2016).

-Moreover, after GDPR went into effect in 2018, India has also been mulling over its Personal Data Protection Bill that is now inching towards passage with data localization provisions (National Law Review, 2022).
+Moreover, after GDPR went into effect in 2018, India also passed its landmark Digital Personal Data Protection Bill in 2023 (Indian Ministry of Electronics & IT, 2023) modelled after GDPR and Singapore's data protection law with the intention to continue India's data trade with major countries including the U.S. and Japan (Weymouth, 2023).
 On the other hand, China elevated "Internet sovereignty" and cybersecurity to a national priority.
-The Cyberspace Administration of China (CAC), headed by President Xi Jinping himself, was established in 2014, followed by numerous Internet legislations and policies including its 2017 Cybersecurity Law, Personal Information Protection Law and Data Security Law in 2021 (Jiang, 2020).
-South Africa, like many African countries, not self-sufficient in technological development which make them reliant on U.S. platforms, Chinese tech equipment, and European digital legislation model, are nevertheless designing data protection policies with the unintended effect of increasing state control over private communication (see Calandro chapter in this volume).
+The Cyberspace Administration of China (CAC), headed by President Xi Jinping himself, was established in 2014.
+In the same year, CAC inaugurated the annual World Internet Conference held in Wuzhen, China to systematically promote its position of cyber sovereignty and develop international norms.
+Such high-flying state maneuverings were accompanied by legislative and policy efforts that saw the passage of numerous new Chinese legal regulations aimed at enhancing its cybersecurity and cyber independence (e.g. Jiang, 2021; Miao, Jiang & Pang, 2021), including the Cybersecurity Law in 2017 as well as Personal Information Protection Law and Data Security Law in 2021 (Webster, 2023).
+South Africa, like many African countries, not self-sufficient enough in technological development which make it reliant on U.S. platforms, Chinese tech equipment, and EU digital legislation model, are nevertheless designing data protection policies with the unintended effect of increasing state control over private communication (see Calandro chapter in this volume).